 Segment 1 (SR 11 first phase): construct a four-lane freeway between SR 905 and Enrico Fermi Drive.
 Construction began in December 2013 and is now completed.

 In October 2015, construction began on three freeway-to-freeway connectors linking SR 905 and SR 11 to northbound SR 125.
-Completion is expected in late 2016.
+Construction is now completed.